miii/vue-lettering/docs/introduction.md

 - Typescript ready<br>
 - SSR ready<br>

-## Options
-The plugin provides many options to help your customize the behavior of the injection.<br>
-[Click here](./OPTIONS.md) to read more about the available options.

-## Accessibility
+## 🔉  Accessibility
-This plugin adds `aria-label` and `aria-hidden` to the injected elements to make them accessibile by default to users with screenreaders.
-Read more [here](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA).
+This plugin uses the [WAI-ARIA](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/WAI-ARIA_basics) guidelines on the injected elements to make them accessibile to users with screenreaders.

 ## Issues
 If you have any feedback or suggestions, please feel free to write an [issue](https://github.com/miii/vue-lettering/issues) or [PR](https://github.com/miii/vue-lettering/pulls).